This post was last updated July 13th, 2020

 And man can it be toxic if you let it.
 So much political garbage, fake news, and negativity.
 It takes diligence, commitment, and a solid plan to keep from letting it overwhelm you.

 Stick to your Brand

-In Social Media 101, I teach how to come up with your world view for your brand.
+In Social Media 101, I teach how to come up with your worldview for your brand.
 You need to stick to that.
 Unless your brand is specifically targeting conspiracy theories, religion, politics, etc you should avoid such content.
 Remember, this is a professional page.

 Page VS Group

 A year ago, Facebook figured out that we were working around their page exposure by using groups.
 So they found a way to limit and advertise through groups.
-So at this point, it doesn’t make a ton of difference which you have.
-I like having the main page that is for anyone interested in my blog and my books.
+So at this point, it doesn’t make a ton of difference what you have.
+I like having a main page that is for anyone interested in my blog and my books.
 Then I have two private groups that are targeted toward authors and my super fans.
 Both are spaces of exclusive content and I don’t really promote them much.

 Get Greater Exposure

 There are a couple of ways to expand your exposure on Facebook.
 The first is boosting posts.
 The second is to run ads.
 The third is to cross-post.
 Each of these options have their pros and cons.